vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 console.log(getRating()); // return value 10 since no argument is supplied
 {% endhighlight %}

-In the ES5 way of appying default, we use an `||` (OR operator) to assign a default value to `rating`.
+In the ES5 way of applying default, we use an `||` (OR operator) to assign a default value to `rating`.
 But in the ES6 way, this default value can be supplied within the arguments as shown above.

 The function `getRating()` takes an argument which is assigned a default value of 10.
 In the first instance of `console.log(getRating(100))`, we supply a value of 100 as an argument and hence 100 is returned during the function call.
 In the second call, `console.log(getRating())`, we do not supply any argument, so the value returned falls back to the default provided during function definition.

 ## Conclusion
 So, these are the few wonderful things that ES6 gives you.
 If you are not impressed, then I don't know what will impress you.
 With all this awesome changes to JavaScript, now is the right time to go and learn ES6 and start building things with it.
 What I have given here is just a scratch on the surface of the vast world of ES6.

-There are numerous resources [like these](https://medium.com/javascript-scene/how-to-learn-es6-47d9a1ac2620#.6oi7c7rnq) on the internet which will give you a headstart to begin with ES6.
+There are numerous resources [like these](https://medium.com/javascript-scene/how-to-learn-es6-47d9a1ac2620#.6oi7c7rnq) on the internet which will give you a head-start to begin with ES6.
 Go and give it a try, you'll love it.
 I did.